bacarrdy/blacklist_checker/README.md

 you can add blacklists that much as you need

-I have checked it on our VPSnet.lt subnet`s and works fine, you can edit it if you want
+I have checked it on our http://www.VPSnet.lt subnet`s and works fine, you can edit it if you want